Everything you need to know about the Elizabeth line

 The Elizabeth line is dramatically improving transport links in London and the South East - journey times are being cut, capacity increased and accessibility transformed with spacious new stations and walk-through trains.

-This new journey option will help London avoid a car-led recovery from the pandemic and support regeneration across the Capital by creating jobs and business opportunities - 1.5 million more people will be within a 45-minute commute of the existing major employment centres of the West End, the City and Canary Wharf.
+This new journey option is helping London avoid a car-led recovery from the pandemic and support regeneration across the Capital by creating jobs and business opportunities - 1.5 million more people will be within a 45-minute commute of the existing major employment centres of the West End, the City and Canary Wharf.

 Wi-Fi and 4G